spchheang/CambodianGenocide_DemographicEconomic_Replication/README.md

 1. `Demographics.do` – Load and process population data
 2. `Interpolate_Counterfactual.do` – Generate counterfactual variables
-3. `ThreeCountries_Comparison.do` – Compare Cambodia with neighboring countries (Thailand, Vietnam, and Laos)
+3. `ThreeCountries_Comparison.do` – Compare Cambodia with neighboring countries (Thailand, and Vietnam)
 4. `CSES2010_Wages.do` – Analyze wage distribution using Cambodia’s CSES 2010 data
 5. `Saving_Rates.do` – Estimate saving rates by age cohort